animehunter123/copypasta2/README.md

 ![Sample Photo of MeteorJS CopyPasta](https://github.com/user-attachments/assets/1c1dfc5d-ad81-4704-b7cd-93354c11460b "A sample photo of the CopyPasta webpage then runs in MeteorJS")

 # How to run...
-* Use a Linux Container or Host.
+* Use a Linux Host or Docker/Podman/Lxc Container.
-* Install nodejs, npm, meteorjs `(and netstat if using the bash script on the host).`
+* Install netstat
+* Install nodejs/npm/npx.
+To use portable tarball, just run ```./scripts/Host/host-install-nodejs-portabletarball-as-current-user.sh```
+* Install meteorjs.
+To use portable meteorjs env, just run ```./scripts/Host/host-install-meteorjs.sh```
 * Launch it via one of these two methods:
     1. On your Host Directly (Please carefully check the Bash Script before running it, and also: the host/docker/lxc requires minimum of 2gb ram to run this app):
         ```
         ./host-start-webapp.sh
         ```